How to construct a winning stock portfolio for 2022

 • Group concentration - the market value of the stocks within a group should not be more than 30% of the market value of the total portfolio.

-I then analysed the stock portfolio based on the various groupings as illustrated below.
+I then analysed the stock picking portfolio based on the various groupings as illustrated below.
 Note that the grouping is based on the information from Tables 1 and 4.

 Portfolio profile by region